-The interest rates of the 2020 Notes can fluctuate under certain circumstances which, if triggered, can result in potentially material further dilution to our stockholders.
+The interest rate of the 2020/21 Notes can fluctuate under certain circumstances which, if triggered, can result in potentially material further dilution to our stockholders.

-The interest rates of the 2020 Notes can fluctuate in certain circumstances, including in the event of a default of our obligations under the indenture governing the 2020 Notes or the registration rights agreements, if any, entered into in connection with such notes.
-In addition, the interest on the 2020 Notes may be payable in-kind.
-As we may pay a portion of the interest on the 2020 Notes in kind, by either increasing the principal amount of the outstanding 2020 Notes or issuing additional 2020 Notes, any increase to the interest rate applicable to the 2020 Notes could result in additional dilution to investors in our common stock.
+The interest rate of the 2020/21 Notes can fluctuate in certain circumstances, including in the event of a default of our obligations under the indenture governing the 2020/21 Notes or the registration rights agreements, if any, entered into in connection with such notes.
+In addition, the interest on the 2020/21 Notes may be payable in-kind.
+As we may pay a portion of the interest on the 2020/21 Notes in kind, by either increasing the principal amount of the outstanding 2020/21 Notes or issuing additional 2020/21 Notes, any increase to the interest rate applicable to the 2020/21 Notes could result in additional dilution to investors in our common stock.

-We may not have the ability to pay interest on the 2020 Notes, repurchase or redeem the 2020 Notes, if applicable, or repay the 2020 Notes at maturity.
+We may not have the ability to pay interest on the 2020/21 Notes, repurchase or redeem the 2020/21 Notes, if applicable, or repay the 2020/21 Notes at maturity.

-If we elect to redeem the 2020 Notes prior to their maturity on March 15, 2020, the redemption price of any 2020 Notes redeemed by us will be paid for in cash.
-Our ability to pay the interest on the 2020 Notes, to repurchase or redeem the 2020 Notes, to refinance our indebtedness and to fund working capital needs and planned capital expenditures depends on our ability to generate cash flow in the future.
+If we elect to redeem the 2020/21 Notes prior to their maturity on December 31, 2020, or April 21, 2021 if the maturity date is automatically extended under certain circumstances, the redemption price of any 2020/21 Notes redeemed by us will be paid for in cash.
+Our ability to pay the interest on the 2020/21 Notes, to repurchase or redeem the 2020/21 Notes, to refinance our indebtedness and to fund working capital needs and planned capital expenditures depends on our ability to generate cash flow in the future.
 To some extent, this is subject to general economic, financial, competitive, legislative and regulatory factors and other factors that are beyond our control.
-We cannot assure you that we will maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay the interest on the 2020 Notes, to repurchase or redeem the 2020 Notes, to pay any cash amounts that may become due upon conversion of the 2020 Notes or repay the 2020 Notes at maturity, or that our cash needs will not increase.
-In addition, any such repurchase or redemption of the 2020 Notes, even if such action would be in our best interests, may result in a default under the agreements governing our indebtedness unless we are able to obtain the applicable lender's consent prior to the taking of such action.
+We cannot assure you that we will maintain sufficient cash reserves or that our business will generate cash flow from operations at levels sufficient to permit us to pay the interest on the 2020/21 Notes, to repurchase or redeem the 2020/21 Notes, to pay any cash amounts that may become due upon conversion of the 2020/21 Notes or repay the 2020/21 Notes at maturity, or that our cash needs will not increase.
+In addition, any such repurchase or redemption of the 2020/21 Notes, even if such action would be in our best interests, may result in a default under the agreements governing our indebtedness unless we are able to obtain the applicable lender's consent prior to the taking of such action.

-Our failure to repurchase tendered 2020 Notes at a time when the repurchase is required by the indenture governing the 2020 Notes would constitute a default under such notes and would permit holders of such notes to accelerate our obligations under the 2020 Notes.
+Our failure to repurchase tendered 2020/21 Notes at a time when the repurchase is required by the indenture governing the 2020/21 Notes would constitute a default under such notes and would permit holders of such notes to accelerate our obligations under the 2020/21 Notes.
 Such default may also lead to a default under the agreements governing any of our current and future indebtedness.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay such indebtedness and repurchase the 2020 Notes or make cash payments upon conversions thereof.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay such indebtedness and repurchase the 2020/21 Notes or make cash payments upon conversions thereof.